yujie-tao/psychology-reading/notes/Handbook_of_Competence_and_Motivation/Chapter17.md

 **Self regulation** -- the process whereby people activate and sustain behaviors, cognitions and affects that are systematically oriented toward the attainment of their goals.
 * Many researchers have sought to explain self-regulation in terms of personal **feedback loops** that convey information about one's performance or outcomes.
 Feedback loops involve a cycle of three phases.
   * **Forethought**: occurs before efforts to learn and includes learning processes and motivational belief that influence.
-	* **Task anlysis**: involves relating a task and its context to goal-setting and strategic planning processes.
+	* **Task analysis**: involves relating a task and its context to goal-setting and strategic planning processes.
 	* **Goal setting**: involves outcomes that one intends to obtain
 		* **Strategic planning**: entails choosing or constructing advantageous learning methods that are appropriate for the task and the environmental setting.